visgl/react-google-maps/examples/autocomplete/README.md

 We have three different implementations to demonstrate how to add autocomplete functionality to your application

-### 1) Google Maps Autocomplete Widget
+### 1) Maps JavaScript API Autocomplete Widget

-When using the [Google Maps Autocomplete widget][autocomplete-widget] you provide an HTML input element of your choice and Google handles all the rest.
+When using the [Autocomplete widget][autocomplete-widget] you provide an HTML input element of your choice and Google handles all the rest.
 It will fetch predictions when the user types and it will get the details for a place when the user selects a prediction from the list.

 ### 2) Custom Build